anthony-halim/dotfiles/README.md

 #### Allows for machine specific configurations

 My workflows use different machines with slightly different configuration, tools, and usage.
-For example, my work machine has VPN shortcuts which I do not want to committed to this repository.
+For example, my work machine has VPN shortcuts which I do not want to commit to this repository.

 There are 2 ways custom configuration can be made: